Shadow Lake Nature Preserve boardwalk. Credit: Nancy Chaney

 Further exploration: Upland area

-To get to the Upland area, drive less than one mile southeast from the boardwalk entrance to a gated dirt road featuring a small white sign that reads "Forest Restoration in progress."
+To get to the Upland area, drive less than one mile southeast from the boardwalk entrance to a gated dirt road featuring a white sign that reads "SHADOW Lake Nature Preserve."
 Note, this area is easy to miss so drive slowly and figure you may have to turn around as you may have passed it by the time you spot it.
-There is enough parking for a handful of vehicles.
-We were the only car parked there on a recent weekend visit.
+There is enough parking for two vehicles.

 Our troop also found snails and banana slugs, and we might have spotted garter snakes if I weren't determined to keep my eyes skyward to avoid the sight of them.

-SHADOW offers guided tours for a suggested donation of $3–$5 per person.
-Sahara Suval suggests that groups have a minimum of 4–5 people and up to 15 people is okay.
-Call to schedule as available times vary, but could be as soon as the next day or within a few weeks.
-Tours can be tailored to the age and interests of your group and can last from 1–2.5 hours.
+SHADOW offers guided tours for groups for a suggested donation of $3–$5 per person.
+Call to schedule as available times vary.
+Tours can be tailored to the age and interests of your group and can last from 60–90 minutes.

 In addition to its Frog Frolic, SHADOW offers other events throughout the year and always welcomes volunteers to its work parties.
 Contact staff ahead of time for guidance on what volunteer opportunities are family friendly.
 Field trips are offered to local school groups as well.